 Typically, fixed-rate mortgages come at a premium to adjustable-rate mortgages because of their perceived stability, but nowadays many investors are offering 30-year fixed mortgages below adjustable-rate mortgage prices.
 Yes, you read that right.

-It does depend upon the investor, and interest rates may vary widely from bank to mortgage lender, but you should check out all the programs offered by the bank you ultimately submit your loan to.
+It does depend upon the investor, and interest rates will vary widely from bank to mortgage lender, but you should check out all the loan programs offered by the bank you ultimately submit your loan to.

-The 30 year fixed product usually comes with an interest-only option as well, so you can take advantage of flexible mortgage payment options along with the stability of a fixed program for the price of an ARM.
+The 30-year fixed product usually comes with an interest-only option as well, so you can take advantage of flexible mortgage payment options along with the stability of a fixed program for the price of an ARM.

 Even those who aren’t interested in holding a property long term should consider a fixed program as it may price lower than an ARM, and could prove to be a lifesaver if you have trouble selling a property as your mortgage becomes adjustable.